ca-la/legal/partner-agreement.md

 This Partner Agreement (the "Agreement") is made and entered between This is CALA, Inc. (hereafter referred to as "Company", "we", "us", "our" or "CALA") and you, the partner (hereafter referred to as "Contractor", "you", "your" or "yours").
 In consideration of the covenants and conditions described below, Company and Contractor agree as follows:

-**BY CLICKING ON THE "ACCEPT" BUTTON, YOU (1) ARE CONSENTING AND EXPRESSLY AGREE TO BE BOUND BY AND ARE BECOMING A PARTY TO (A) THE TERMS OF THIS AGREEMENT, AND (B) THE TERMS OF THE TERMS OF USE LOCATED AT https://ca.la/terms (THE "TERMS OF USE"); AND (2) YOU REPRESENT AND ACKNOWLEDGE THAT YOU HAVE READ AND REVIEWED THIS AGREEMENT AND THE TERMS OF USE.**
+**BY CLICKING ON THE "ACCEPT" BUTTON, YOU (1) ARE CONSENTING AND EXPRESSLY AGREE TO BE BOUND BY AND ARE BECOMING A PARTY TO (A) THE TERMS OF THIS AGREEMENT, AND (B) THE TERMS OF THE TERMS OF USE LOCATED AT [https://ca.la/terms](https://ca.la/terms) (THE "TERMS OF USE"); AND (2) YOU REPRESENT AND ACKNOWLEDGE THAT YOU HAVE READ AND REVIEWED THIS AGREEMENT AND THE TERMS OF USE.**

 PLEASE NOTE THAT TO BE VETTED AS A PRODUCTION CONTRACTOR AND TO USE CALA PLATFORM (AS DEFINED HEREIN) AND THE ASSOCIATED SOFTWARE (AS DEFINED HEREIN), YOU MUST AGREE TO THE TERMS AND CONDITIONS SET FORTH BELOW.
 WE MAY MODIFY THIS AGREEMENT AT ANY TIME, AND SUCH MODIFICATION SHALL BE EFFECTIVE IMMEDIATELY UPON EITHER POSTING OF THE MODIFIED AGREEMENT OR NOTIFYING YOU.
 YOU AGREE TO REVIEW THIS AGREEMENT PERIODICALLY TO ENSURE THAT YOU ARE AWARE OF ANY MODIFICATIONS.
 YOUR CONTINUED ACCESS OR USE OF THE PLATFORM SHALL BE DEEMED YOUR CONCLUSIVE ACCEPTANCE OF THE MODIFIED AGREEMENT.
 IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT AND/OR THE TERMS OF USE, YOU DO NOT HAVE OUR AUTHORIZATION TO USE ANY OF THE SERVICES AND YOU MAY NOT ACCESS OR USE ANY PORTION OF THE SITE (AS DEFINED HEREIN) OR PLATFORM.

 Terms not defined herein shall have the meaning as provided in our Terms of Use and incorporated herein by this reference.
 In the event of any conflict between the terms of this Agreement and the Terms of Use, the terms of this Agreement shall supersede and control to the extent of any such conflict.
 This Agreement is effective as of July 1, 2019.

-## 1 PRODUCTION SERVICES
+## 1. Production Services

 (a) General.
 Company provides certain services to designers (the "Services") through a technology platform (the "Platform") which includes our proprietary software and content (the "Software") on our online website (including all content and functionality available through the https://ca.la/ domain name, the "Site") and mobile application (the "App") to connect designers ("Designers") with Contractors in connection with the production of garments and/or accessories (collectively, the "Garments") in a Designer's project (the "Design Project") for the fulfillment by Contractor of certain production services, including, but not limited to, fabric manufacturing, trim vendors, technical designers, pattern makers, sourcing services, sample makers, production, and fulfillment vendors (the "Production Services").